RicardoVMon/RicardoVMon/README.md

 # Ricardo Vargas

 **Description:**
-I like tech and food
+Hi, I like tech and food

 ## Skills